LCC (compiler): lcc-win

 lcc-win32 is an integrated development environment package for Microsoft Windows which includes a fork of LCC.
 An amd64 counterpart named lcc-win64 exists, which has been available since April 15, 2012.

 Pelles C

-Pelles C's compiler is a heavily modified version of LCC providing C11 as well as C17 support, amd64 support, additional optimisation techniques such as inline expansion and an IDE.
+Pelles C is a heavily modified version of LCC providing C11 as well as C17 and C23 support, amd64 support, additional optimisation techniques such as inline expansion and an IDE.

 MathWorks

 For 32-bit Windows machines, Lcc is used as a default if no other compiler is installed for MathWorks MATLAB and related products.

 License

 LCC is free for personal use and may be redistributed provided all distribution media and product documentation acknowledges it.
 The LCC license relies on examples in multiple cases.
 LCC may not be sold for profit, but it may be included with other software that is sold for profit, provided LCC itself is distributed for free.
 Per user and unlimited use licenses are available by contacting Addison-Wesley, in particular for compilers of languages such as C++ for which a C compiler may constitute much of its work.